FedejGon/pyCC.id/README.md

 * **Interpretable Models**: Decomposes complex dynamics into simpler, physically meaningful functions.
 * **Flexible Function Parametrization**: Supports various techniques to model the characteristic curves, including:
-    * Neural Networks (NN-CC)
+    * Neural Networks (NN-CC) — Compatible with multicore CPUs and GPUs from both NVIDIA (CUDA) and Intel (XPU) architectures.
+GPU acceleration on Intel devices is enabled through the intel_extension_for_pytorch.
-    * Polynomials (Poly-CC)
+    * Polynomials (Poly-CC) — Using polynomial expansion basis functions for comparison.
-    * Symbolic Regression (SymbR-CC)
+    * Symbolic Regression (SymbR-CC)  —  Parallelized for multicore CPU execution, using the internal parallelization features of PySR.
-* **Physics-Informed Discovery**: Incorporate known physical constraints, such as symmetries (e.g., even and odd functions) or conservation laws, to guide the discovery process and produce more robust and physically plausible models.
+* **Physics-Informed Discovery**: Incorporate known physical constraints, such as symmetries (e.g., even and odd functions) or conservation laws, to guide the discovery process and ensure robust, physically consistent models.
-* **Built-in Simulator**: Includes a module for simulating higher-order and coupled ODEs, which is fully compatible with all identification methodologies.
+* **Built-in Simulator**: Includes a module for simulating higher-order and coupled ODEs, fully compatible with all identification methodologies.
-* **User-Focused Design**: Aims for an API that is both easy to use for standard problems and highly customizable for advanced research.
+* **User-Focused Design**: Offers an API that is both easy to use for standard problems and highly customizable for advanced research.

 ---